Rsand03/abandoned-places-forum-BE/README.md

     - Builds the Docker image and tags it with the current commit's short SHA for versioning.
     - Pushes both the tagged version (`$DOCKER_IMAGE-$CI_COMMIT_SHORT_SHA`) and a `latest` version to the Docker registry.

-#### 3. Deploy
-- Deploy the containerized application to the server.
-- Uses `alpine:latest` with SSH capabilities for secure deployment.
-- **Before Script**:
-    - Installs `openssh-client` to enable SSH operations.
-    - Sets up the SSH agent and adds the SSH private key for secure server access.
-- **Script**:
-    - Connects to the remote server via SSH and navigates to deployment directories.
-    - Uses `docker-compose` to bring down existing services
-    - Pulls the latest Docker image
-    - Runs the latest Docker image.